vanipoudwal/Term-5-Hibernate/README.md

 # Term-5-Hibernate
-This Repository Is Used To Write Hibernate Mapping Code.
+This repository is used to write Hibernate Mapping code.